Palais de Chaillot

-The Palais de Chaillot (/fr/) is a building at the top of the Chaillot hill in the Trocadéro area in the 16th arrondissement of Paris, France.
+The Chaillot Palace (/shɑːˈyoʊ/ shah-YOH; Palais de Chaillot /fr/) is a building atop the Chaillot Hill in the Trocadéro area, in the 16th arrondissement of Paris, France.

 Design

+Fountain of Warsaw, with the Chaillot Palace in the background.

 The building was designed in classicising "moderne" style by architects Louis-Hippolyte Boileau, Jacques Carlu and Léon Azéma.
-The Palais consists of two separate wings shaped to form a wide arc, which are those of the former Palais du Trocadéro with new taller portions built in front.
+The Palace consists of two separate wings shaped to form a wide arc, which are those of the former Palais du Trocadéro with new taller portions built in front.
 The pair of larger central pavilions are also those of the former Palais du Trocadéro, encapsulated in new construction.
-The large central hall and towers of the old palais were demolished, leaving only the basement, with a wide esplanade created on top, establishing an open view from the Place du Trocadéro to the Eiffel Tower and beyond.
+The large central hall and towers of the old palace were demolished, leaving only the basement, with a wide esplanade created on top, establishing an open view from the Place du Trocadéro to the Eiffel Tower and beyond.

 The buildings are decorated with quotations by Paul Valéry, and sculptural groups at the attic level by Raymond Delamarre, Carlo Sarrabezolles and Alfred Bottiau.
 The eight gilded figures on the terrace of the Rights of Man are attributed to the sculptors Alexandre Descatoire, Marcel Gimond, Jean Paris dit Pryas, Paul Cornet, Lucien Brasseur, Robert Couturier, Paul Niclausse and Félix-Alexandre Desruelles.

 The buildings now house a number of museums: